The Dementia Hospital Stay

 Not Enough Training:

 Hospital workers, such as nurses and other healthcare staff, don’t always get enough training on how to help those with Dementia.
-Dementia is difficult to understand and requires special knowledge.
+Alzheimer’s and Dementia are difficult to understand and require special knowledge.

 Many healthcare workers do not understand there are different types of Dementia with varying behaviors.
 Their understanding of how to interact with someone with Dementia to prevent escalating behaviors is also limited, which can complicate the care being provided.